 It is likely that the more honest you and the quicker you can get your child back home.
 Not talking to your attorney about the problems that led to CPS involvement in your case will only prolong your case and increase the possibility that your child will not be returning home at all.

 Questioning asking is at the top of your list of responsibilities in a CPS case.

 You are not an attorney, nor are you an expert in CPS cases.
 As such, your lawyer will expect that you have many questions to ask him or her about your case.
 Do not tell your attorney details about your case at the end as you approach a trial.
 Rather, allow your attorney to become aware of these circumstances at the beginning of your case so that he can prepare for the rest of your case with these facts in mind.

-If there is something that your attorney needs to know but you have not been able to reach him all day despite phone calls and emails, then I would recommend that you continue to try and reach him.
+If there is something that your attorney needs to know, but you have not been able to reach him all day despite phone calls and emails, then I would recommend that you continue to try and reach him.
 Family law attorneys spend a great deal of time in court.
-Obviously, your attorney will not be able to speak to you while in court so their not having called you back does not mean that you are being ignored.
-Still, if you continue to contact him there is little doubt that he will attempt to reach you regarding whatever it is that you want to speak to him about.
+Obviously, your attorney will not speak to you while in court, so they do not have called you back does not mean that you are being ignored.
+Still, if you continue to contact him, there is little doubt that he will attempt to reach you regarding whatever you want to speak to him about.

 Have goals that are within reach

 A CPS case can be extremely frustrating to participate in.
 You will find that there are many people involved in your case, and you are only concerned about one- your child.
 Your lawyer is not there to push down doors and physically take your child from CPS and return him or her to you.
 It would be great if he or she had the authority to do so, but that is now how our legal system works.